 Often a first CV can look very sparse and this can be quite demoralising.
-It may seem to your son or daughter that they have very little to offer employers but this is not true.
-Even if they have not worked before they may have amassed valuable experience.
+It may seem that you've very little to offer employers but this is not true.
+Even if you've not worked before you may have amassed valuable experience.

-Many children and teenagers partake in hobbies and extracurricular activities.
-Even activities that they do when they are bored such as reading, drawing or going to the gym can feature on their CV.
-They help to show employers that they are interesting and passionate about something, no matter what it is.
+You may have taken part in hobbies and extracurricular activities.
+Even activities that you do when you're bored such as reading, drawing or going to the gym can feature on your CV.
+They help to show employers that you're interested and passionate about something, no matter what it is.

-Having said this, their CVs should not merely be filled up with a list of hobbies and interests.
-Instead parents can help their children to select a few well-chosen hobbies that have given them specific skills because, as well as making them well-rounded and interesting people, hobbies can impart many of the skills valued by employers.
+Having said this, your CVs should not merely be filled up with a list of hobbies and interests.
+Instead, your parents can help you to select a few well-chosen hobbies that have given you specific skills because, as well as making yourself a well-rounded and interesting person, hobbies can impart many of the skills valued by employers.

-This article lists six of the most popular extra curricular activities among teenagers and the way these can be used to bulk up their CVs.
+This article lists six of the most popular extra-curricular activities among teenagers and the way these can be used to bulk up your CVs.